 Lon Keller and the Art of Football

 With many football games being played in empty stadiums this year, the game programs hawked at stadiums are also absent.
 Early football games did not need game programs.
-Crowds were small, and many fans knew the individual players, but as stadiums grew large and football shifted from the open rugby style to the mass game of the 1890s, fans and the press had problems distinguishing one player from another.
+Crowds were small, and many fans knew the individual players, but as stadiums grew larger and football shifted from the open rugby style to the mass game of the 1890s, fans and the press had problems distinguishing one player from another.
 That led game organizers to print and sell scorecards so fans could track the players who scored and the points they earned.
-Unlike today's game in which players wear numbers on the front and back of their jerseys, players did not yet wear numbers.
-Instead, the scorecard had a number next to each player's name and that number was posted on the scoreboard when that player scored.
+Unlike today's game, in which players wear numbers on the front and back of their jerseys, players did not yet wear numbers.
+Instead, the scorecard had a number next to each player's name, which was posted on the scoreboard when that player scored.

-Scorecards expanded into game programs in the 1910s as printing photographs became less expensive, but they remained simple with a dozen or so pages.
+Scorecards grew into game programs in the 1910s as printing photographs became less expensive, but they remained simple with a dozen or so pages.
 Only larger schools with financially successful football programs could afford programs with custom-designed covers printed in color.
-Printing the colored covers was a specialty, with many produced by the Berkeley firm, Lederer, Street & Zeus (LS&Z).
-LS&Z had salesmen located across the country, and that is how Lon Keller, the star of this article, enters the, ahem, picture.
+Printing the colored covers was a specialty, with many produced by the Berkeley firm Lederer, Street & Zeus (LS&Z).
+LS&Z had salesmen across the country, and that is how Lon Keller, the star of this article, entered the picture.

 Keller earned his art degree from Syracuse in 1929 and came to program illustration by chance.
 After graduating, he found work running the University of Pennsylvania's School of Architecture store while doing freelance work illustrating newspapers and magazine covers for commercial concerns.
 It was Keller's good fortune that Penn's football program editor spotted Keller's commercial work and hired him to design the cover for the 1932 Penn-Cornell Thanksgiving Day game.

 Keller's additional good fortune came when a salesman for LS&Z saw the Penn-Cornell program and recommended Keller to his employer, leading to Keller illustrating covers for LS&Z in 1933.
 Several years later, an LS&Z employee, Don Spencer, left the company with an idea for a different business model.
 Rather than print custom covers for a limited number of schools, Spencer's idea was to have top artists produce high-quality designs with open spaces so game-specific information could be placed on the cover via a second printing.
-Doing so increased the cover quality while dramatically reducing costs, making Spencer's covers attractive to colleges large and small who had local printers vendors add game-specific information and marry the covers with the local contents.
+Doing so increased the cover quality while dramatically reducing costs, making Spencer's covers attractive to large and small colleges, with local vendors adding game-specific information and marrying the covers with the local contents.

 Spencer's model was tremendously successful, earning a reported ninety-five percent of the college football and basketball program markets.
 Top artists like Lon Keller gained nationwide attention, which increased in 1940 when Coca-Cola signed a deal to sponsor Spencer covers for high school football games across the country.

-Patriotic themes dominated Keller's artwork during WWII, but the art generally presented a world in which the women are beautiful, and most are blonde.
+Patriotic themes dominated Keller's artwork during WWII, but the art generally presented a world in which the women were beautiful, and most were blonde.
 Likewise, football was played only by those who carried, threw, caught, or kicked the ball.
 Linemen did not warrant the artist's effort; neither did African Americans, who appeared on covers only in the latter half of the 1960s.
-(A New Yorker, Keller illustrated covers for the Harlem Globetrotters beginning in 1951, so he appears to have painted to his audience.)
+(A New Yorker, Keller illustrated covers for the Harlem Globetrotters beginning in 1951, so he appears to have painted for his audience.)